 What supplementary feed is best for alpacas?

-Alpacas are so efficient at absorbing nutrition from grass and hay that supplementation should only be provided during times when pasture is poor, at times of compromised physiological state (i.e. during pregnancy, lactation or growth) or when an alpaca has a poor body condition score.
-There are various general livestock feeds available on the market, but we highly recommend considering a camelid specific feed.
-Camelibra is a vitamin & mineral supplementation designed specifically for camelids and can be used in conjunction with another feed, such as Fibregest.
+Alpacas are so efficient at absorbing nutrition from grass and hay that additional supplementation should only be provided during times when pasture is poor, at times of compromised physiological state (i.e. during pregnancy, lactation or growth) or when an alpaca has a poor body condition score.
+There are various general livestock feeds available on the market, but we highly recommend considering a camelid specific feed such as Speedi-beet, Fibregest or Waterhouse Feeds.
 Whichever feed you opt for, make sure to measure out the appropriate amounts for weight, age, sex, condition (this will differ from feed to feed).
 Beware of feeds with added molasses, as this is sugary and fattening and coarse mixes in particular can cause dental issues.

 What can I feed a thin alpaca?

-If you notice an alpaca is looking thin, make sure you have allowed at least 4ft trough space per head to reduce aggression amongst alpacas at feeding time and to ensure shy alpacas get the nutrition they need.
+If you notice an alpaca is looking thin, make sure you have allowed at least 4ft trough space per head to reduce aggression amongst alpacas at feeding time and to ensure shy alpacas get the nutrition they need - it may be necessary to separate thinner alpacas for feeding to allow them ample time to eat their ration and stop gutsy alpacas eating it for them!
 It is also worth running a FEC (Faecal Egg Count) to identify if worms might be the reason for the alpaca losing weight.
 When you need to put condition on an alpaca, sugar beet can be fed (our preferred choice is Speedi-beet), but ALWAYS make sure it is soaked as according to the packaging because it can be fatal if fed dry.

 What can I feed alpacas as treats?